-Our team of six Specialist Breast Care Nurses, five Counsellors, Client Support Coordinator and Support Services Manager play a vital role in providing emotional support and information at various phases across the continuum of care, including diagnosis, treatment, rehabilitation follow-up, survivorship and end of life care.
+Our team of six Specialist Breast Care Nurses, five Counsellors, Client Support Coordinator and Support Services Manager play a vital role in providing emotional support and information at various phases across the continuum of care, including diagnosis, treatment, survivorship and end of life care.

-In 2021 we experienced a sustained significant increase in clients needing our support.
-1372 individuals accessed our service in 2021 (941 in 2020).
-Our team provided a total of 12,273 occasions of support to clients and their families.
+In 2022 we again experienced an increase in clients needing our support.
+1,478 individuals accessed our service in 2022 (1,372 in 2021).
+Our team provided a total of 14,851 occasions of support to clients and their families (12,273 in 2021).

-803 new clients were admitted to our service (627 in 2020).
-621 had primary breast cancer, 118 had a metastatic breast cancer, 41 a reoccurrence and 23 were family members of someone with breast cancer.
+801 new clients were admitted to our service (803 in 2021).
+76% had primary breast cancer, 16% had a metastatic breast cancer, 2% a reoccurrence, 5% were family members of someone with breast cancer, and 1% were people with a genetic pre-disposition to developing breast cancer.
 The complexity of many client cases has meant that each client requires a wide range of support services and increased ongoing support.
 The average time that a client remains engaged with our service is 2 years.

-The Covid-19 pandemic continues to create several challenges for people undergoing treatment for cancer, and we see a significant increase in distress amongst our clients.
-Accessing of our services via video call and telephone has grown, and our nurses and counsellors are proficient at providing information and emotional support via telephone and video calls.
-This has expanded our ability to offer support to those in remote and regional areas, and 131 clients from regional WA accessed our services in 2021.
+COVID-19 continued to create several additional challenges for people undergoing treatment for cancer.
+With the opening of WA borders early in 2022 and large numbers of active COVID cases in the state for the first time since the beginning of the pandemic, we saw significant distress amongst our clients, and challenges navigating a health system under increased pressure.
+Accessing of our services via video call and telephone has continued, and our nurses and counsellors are proficient at providing information and emotional support via telephone and video calls.
+This has expanded our ability to offer support to those in remote and regional areas, and the number of clients from regional WA accessing our services in 2022 almost doubled from the previous year, to 225 (15% of total clients).

-15% of our new clients in 2021 had a metastatic breast cancer diagnosis.
+16% of our new clients in 2022 had a metastatic breast cancer diagnosis.
 To meet their unique needs, we maintained our dedicated metastatic breast care nurse and counselling support and grew our specific practical and financial hardship assistance for this group of clients.
-We extended the metastatic support groups to include a group in Bunbury and a virtual group for young women.
+Our five monthly metastatic support groups include a group in Bunbury and two online groups, one specific for young women.

-Our Counsellors facilitated 16 monthly support group meetings throughout the metropolitan area, reaching as far as Bunbury: six for those with primary breast cancer, three for young women with primary breast cancer (including online), five for those with metastatic breast cancer, one for young women with metastatic breast cancer, and a partners' support group.
+Our Counsellors facilitated 16 monthly support group meetings throughout the metropolitan area, reaching as far as Bunbury: six for those with primary breast cancer, three for young women with primary breast cancer (including online), five for those with metastatic breast cancer (including online), one online group for young women with metastatic breast cancer, and a partners' support group.
 Studies have identified that support groups help participants feel less distressed, less alone and more optimistic about the future, hence our investment in providing a wide range of group meetings.
-155 support group meetings were held across the year, in person and online.
+139 support group meetings were held across the year, in person and online.